-The United Arab Emirates has so far been successfully fighting its war against the coronavirus pandemic. numerous testing centers, rigorous mass screenings, and enforcement of other stringent quarantine measurements have proven to be effective today in Dubai and other Emirates.
+The United Arab Emirates has so far been successfully fighting its war against the coronavirus pandemic and is taking prominent steps towards returning to normalcy.
+Numerous testing centres, rigorous mass screenings, and enforcement of other stringent quarantine measurements have proven to be effective today in Dubai and other Emirates.

 But what about COVID tests at airports in UAE?
 Do the guidelines require you to take a COVID test on arrival?
 Read along to find out all you need to know about COVID tests in Dubai and the UAE.